 With free placement the handicap stones are set as chosen by the controller or by one of the engines (for normal tournament use the engine playing the black stones would make the choice).
 The smallest number of handicap stones is 2.
-The maximum number requires some discussion.
-Let the board size be N and thus the number of vertices N^2 .
+The highest number is one less the number of vertices on the board.
+However, when the number of handicap stones becomes very high there is no benefit in additional stones.
+Therefore, when asked to choose handicap placement, an engine is allowed to return a smaller number of stones than requested.
+This provision should only be used if the requested number of stones is so high that a smaller number of stones is believed to guarantee that the engine cannot possibly lose against any opponent.